-- Traditional service-learning and project-based learning courses and activities - Curriculum committee requirements or recommendations - SLO requirements for specific courses and programs - Connection to transfer degrees or Guided Pathways model - Academic departments (e.g., paralegal, nursing, early childhood education) - Learning communities - Honors college/program(s) - Internships - Engaged courses encouraged by academic affairs - Team teaching/multi-disciplinary teaching - 3) Describe how community engagement is integrated into the following academic activities offered for credit and/or required by a curricular program.
-These may include but are not limited to: student research, student leadership, internships, co-ops, career exploration, study abroad/study away, alternative break tied to a course, or a campus scholarship program.
-Provide one to two examples.
-(Maximum word count of 500 words)
+- Traditional service-learning and project-based learning courses and activities - Curriculum committee requirements or recommendations - SLO requirements for specific courses and programs - Connection to transfer degrees or Guided Pathways model - Academic departments (e.g., paralegal, nursing, early childhood education) - Learning communities - Honors college/program(s) - Internships - Engaged courses encouraged by academic affairs - Team teaching/multi-disciplinary teaching

+4. Describe how community engagement is integrated into the following academic activities offered for credit and/or required by a curricular program.

+These may include but are not limited to: Student Research, Student Leadership, Internships, Co-Ops, Career exploration, Study Abroad/Study Away, Alternative Break tied to a course, or a Campus Scholarship Program.
+Provide one but not more than two examples.
+(Maximum word count of 500 words per example)

-In addition to the curricular structures listed in question 2, there are many campuses that also attach credit bearing curriculum to programs that have community engagement components.
-The question asks for evidence of for-credit activities.
-For example, a leadership program might have a required community engagement component, but there is not a course or credit involved; in that case, it is not appropriate evidence for this question.
+In addition to the curricular structures listed in question 3, there are many campuses that also attach credit bearing curriculum to programs that have community engagement components.
+The question asks for evidence of for-credit activities-for example, a leadership program might have a required community engagement component, but there is not a course or credit involved.
+In that case, it is not appropriate evidence for this question.
 Again, this question is not asking for a comprehensive inventory of activities; provide one to two examples total across all of the activities listed.